-- FinDev Canada aspires to offer both financial and non-financial value to our clients, based on the premise that, as a DFI supporting private sector operations, we should make a contribution beyond what is available in the market without crowding out the private sector. - The additionality of each investment both financial and non-financial is assessed early in the investment process and again prior to commitment.
-To standardize the process, we developed an Additionality Framework, based on internationally recognized practices, that establishes criteria for the determination of additionality.
-The Framework also provides for ex-post monitoring of the effectiveness of our approach. - · For financial additionality, we track to what extent FinDev Canada's investment helps provide: - improved availability of financing that is not offered by the private sector or at least not in sufficient quantities - improved terms suitable to clients' needs and not offered otherwise by the private sector - For non-financial additionality, we evaluate to what extent we help clients: - · enhance their knowledge and skills, - · improve working conditions for their employees and/or across their supply chain, - empower women they employ and/or in their customer base/portfolio/supply chain, - · transition to a low-carbon economy and be resilient to climate change, and - raise their ESG management capacity to mitigate risks of negative ESG impacts.

-Through our Technical Assistance Facility, we deliver added value to our clients by addressing specific capacity gaps, to enable them to deepen their development outcomes.
+- FinDev Canada aspires to offer both financial and non-financial value to our clients, based on the premise that, as a DFI supporting private sector operations, we should contribute beyond what is available in the market without crowding out the private sector. - The additionality of each investment both financial and non-financial is assessed early in the investment process and again prior to commitment.
+To standardize the process, we developed an Additionality Framework, based on internationally recognized practices, that establishes criteria for the determination of additionality. - For financial additionality, each of our Investment Recommendation Memos highlights to what extent FinDev Canada's investment helps provide: - improved availability of financing that is not offered by the private sector or at least not in sufficient quantities. - improved terms suitable to clients' needs and not offered otherwise by the private sector. - For non-financial additionality, we describe to what extent we help clients: - · enhance their knowledge and skills, - · improve working conditions for their employees and/or across their supply chain, - empower women they employ and/or in their customer base/portfolio/supply chain, - · transition to a low-carbon economy and be resilient to climate change, and - raise their ESG management capacity to mitigate risks of negative ESG impacts. - Through our Technical Assistance Facility, we deliver added value to our clients by enabling them to address specific capacity gaps and/or further advance their development outcomes.
+In particular, we are committed to helping our clients advance their practices and performance on gender equality and integrate climate related risks and opportunities in their operations.
+This is done with the goal of supporting them in driving women's economic empowerment, and greater climate mitigation, adaptation, and resilience outcomes.
+To help identify and prioritize capacity building opportunities in these two areas, we developed TA menus that outline strategic thematic interventions through which we can support our clients in reaching their gender equality or climate action commitments.
+The Gender Action TA Menu includes interventions aligned with the 2X Challenge criteria, and the Climate Action TA Menu includes interventions in mitigation, adaptation, and strives to support clients integrate recommendations from the Taskforce for Climate-Related Financial Disclosures (TCFD).
+Both menus begin with a diagnostic which allows us to assess which interventions will add the most value to our clients and deliver results.